foxthefox/ioBroker.ecoflow-mqtt/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Disclaimer
+This open-source software is not affiliated with or endorsed by the company Ecoflow in any way.
+Use of the software is at your own risk and discretion, and I assume no liability for any potential damages or issues that may arise from using the software.
+It is important to be aware that using this open-source software comes without direct support or guarantees from the company Ecoflow.